XgTu/TV_CLIC/README.md

 # TV_CLIC
-Matlab code for Brain Segmentation based on CLIC with total variation
+Matlab code for Brain Segmentation based on CLIC with total variation (TV)